crabzilla/crabzilla/README.md

 2. [Problem: Side-effects](https://ookami86.github.io/event-sourcing-in-practice/#slide-38)

 Crabzilla approach is based on the first solution of this slide: "Separate side-effect and state change".
 This allows you to apply past events in order to build your aggregate root state (forming a snapshot) without triggering any side effect, even if the services used by your aggregate root have side effects.
-The [VertxCommandHandlerVerticle]() is where all cache and database side effects occurs when a command is handled.
-The exception is when the services used by your aggregate root have side effects.
-In this case you are responsible to manage idempotent processing or even doing rollbacks on side effects triggered by services.
+The [VertxCommandHandlerVerticle](crabzilla-vertx/src/main/java/crabzilla/vertx/verticles/CommandHandlerVerticle.java) is where all cache and database side effects occurs when a command is handled.
+The exception is when the services used by your aggregate root does have side effects.
+In this case **you** are responsible to manage idempotent processing or even doing rollbacks on side effects triggered by services.

 3. [Problem: Reporting & Queries](https://ookami86.github.io/event-sourcing-in-practice/#slide-42)